Prepare your Leaver for the drive

 6. Increase the distance between you and the car in front.
 This is really important if your teen is driving on a country road for the first time.
 This will give them more time to spot any hazards and react.
 A good rule of thumb is the two-second rule.

 7. It’s important to have planned stops at least every two hours along the way.
-Encourage your teen to stop and stretch their legs to allow the driver to revive and take a break.
-Here are some fun stops along the way they may want to check out (link to article).
+Encourage your teen to stop and stretch their legs to allow the driver to revive and take a break, preferably more than the recommended two hours if they have never driven a long distance.
+Check out some fun stops along the way they may want to visit here.